-As regards the army I call attention to the fact that while our junior off cers and enlisted men stand very high the present system of promotion by seniority results in bringing into the higher grades many men of mediocre capacity who have but a short time to No man should regard it as his vested right to rise to the highest rank in the army any more than in any other profession.
-It is a curious and by no means creditable fact that there should be so often a failure on the part of the public and its representa-tives to understand the great need, from the standpoint of the service and the nation, of refusing to promote respectable, elderly incompetents.
-The higher places should be given to the most deserving men without regard to seniority; at least seniority should be treated as only one consideration.
+As regards the army I call attention to the fact that while our junior officers and enlisted men stand very high, the present system of promotion by seniority results in bringing into the higher grades many men of mediocre capacity who have but a short time to serve.
+No man should regard it as his vested right to rise to the highest rank in the army any more than in any other profession.
+It is a curious and by no means creditable fact that there should be so often a failure on the part of the public and its representatives to understand the great need, from the standpoint of the service and the nation, of refusing to promote respectable, elderly incompetents.
+The most deserving men without regard to seniority: at least seniority should treated as only one consideration.
 In the stress of modern industrial competition no business firm could succeed if those responsible for its management were chosen simply on the ground that they were the oldest people in its employment; yet this is the course advocated as regards the army, and required by law for all grades except those of general officer.
-As a matter of fact all of the best officers in the highest ranks of the army are those who have attained their present posielection.
-The scope of retiring boards should sider general unfitness to command for any cause, in order to secure a far more rigid enforcement than at present in the elimination of officers for menta physical or temperamental disabilities But this plan is recommended only if the congress does not see fit to provide what in my judgment is far better, that is, for selection in promotion, and for elimination for age.
-Officers who tain age, should be retired-for in-stance, if a man should not attain field rank by the time he is 45 he should of course be placed on the re-tired list.
-General officers should be selected as at present, and one-third of the other promotions should be made by selection, the selection to be made by the president or secretary of war, from a list of at least two candidates proposed for each vacancy by a board of officers from the arm of the service from which the promotion is to be made.
-A bill is now before the congress having for its object to secure the promotion of officers to vari-ous grades at reasonable ages through process of selection, by boards of of-icers, of the least efficient for retirement with a percentage of their pay depending upon length of service.
-The bill, although not accomplishing all that should be done, is a long step in the right direction; and I earnestly recommend its passage, or that of a more completely effective measure.
-National Guard.
+As a matter of fact all of the best officers in the highest ranks of the army are those who have attained their present position wholly or in part by a process of selection.

+The scope of retiring boards should be extended so that they could consider general unfitness to command for any cause, in order to secure a far more rigid enforcement than at present in the elimination of officers for mental physical or temperamental disabilities But this plan is recommended only if the congress does not see fit to provide what in my judgment is far better, that is, for selection in promotion, and for elimination for age.
+Officers who fail to attain a certain rank by a certain age, should be retired-for in stance, if a man should not attain field rank by the time he is 45 he should of course be placed on the retired list.
+General officers should be selected as at present, and one-third of the other promotions should be made by selection, the selection to b made by the president or secretary of war from a list of at least two candidates proposed for each vacancy by a board of officers from the arm of the service from which the promotion is to be made.
+A bill is now before the congress having for its object to secure the promotion of officers to various grades at reasonable ages through a process of selection, by boards of officers, of the least efficient for retirement with a percentage of their pay depending upon length of service.
+The that should be done, is a long step in the right direction; and I earnestly recommend its passage, or that of a more completely effective measure.